On constructions preserving the asymptotic topology of metric spaces: Preliminary notions and definitions

 We will often refer to a word in a graph product (or free product) as being expressed in {\em syllables}.
-We say that $g=g_1\cdots g_\ell$ is an expression of $g$ in syllables if each $g_i$ is reduced and non-trivial, each $g_i$ belongs to some single vertex group, and no two consecutive $g_i$ and $g_{i+1}$ belong to the same vertex group.
+We say that the word $g_1\cdots g_\ell$ is an expression of $g$ in syllables if each $g_i$ is a reduced, nontrivial word in some single vertex group, and no two consecutive $g_i$ and $g_{i+1}$ belong to the same vertex group.

+Let $\G$ be a countable graph and let $\fG=\{G_v\}_{v\in V(\G)}$ be a collection of countable groups indexed by the vertices of $\G$.
+We may endow $\G\fG$ with a proper left-invariant metric by choosing generating sets $S_v$ for each group and assigning a weight function $w:\sqcup S_v\to \mathbb{N}$.
+For each $r\in \mathbb{N}$, define a graph $\G_r$ by taking the collection of vertices $v\in V(\G_r)$ to be precisely those vertices $v$ for which some element of $S_v$ is assigned a weight $\le r$.
+Thus, outside of this vertex set, all weights exceed $r$.
+An edge connects two vertices of $\G_r$ if and only if there is an edge in $\G$ connecting the corresponding vertices of $\G$.

+We will say that an element $x\in \G\fG$ is $r$-\textit{permissible} (or simply \textit{permissible} when $r$ is understood) if no reduced word presenting the element $x$ can be made to end with a non-trivial element of a group $G_v$ with $v\in\G_r$.
+Thus, the group identity is $r$-permissible for all $r$.
+By way of notation, let $\G_r\fG$ denote those element of $\G\fG$ that can be expressed in terms of $G_v$ with $v\in\G_r$.

+Finally, for a graph $\G$, we recall that the {\em clique number} $\omega(\G)$ is the maximum number of vertices in a clique in $\G$; i.e., the size of the largest set of vertices for which each pair is connected by an edge in $\G$.